petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

           into: static
    ```

-* `into`: Specify where the matching resources are copied *into* for your resulting LUFFA.
+* `into`: Specify where in the resulting LUFFA to copy the matching resources.

-    Front-end client extensions must be put into the `static` directory.
-They use static resources, and the `static` directory allows Liferay to serve theim as static resources (in self-hosted instances) or from containers in Liferay Experience Cloud.
+    Static resources (for front-end client extensions) must be copied into the `static/` directory.
+This directory allows Liferay to serve them as static resources (in self-hosted instances) or from containers in Liferay Experience Cloud.

-    Batch client extensions must be put into the `batch` directory because they require special handling when deployed.
+    JSON resources for batch client extensions must be copied into the `batch/` directory.

-* `fromTask`: (mutually exclusive with `from`) A special case exists when a gradle build is used in the project. `fromTask` specifies a named gradle task in the project that is executed before the assembly step.
+* `fromTask`: (mutually exclusive with `from`) Use this when a gradle build is used in your project. `fromTask` specifies a named gradle task in the project that is executed before the assembly step.

     For example, in a `microservice` client extension project using Spring Boot, the gradle task `bootJar` creates the `.jar` file containing the application and all its dependencies.
 In this example, it is preferable to use the property `fromTask`.
-This causes the workspace to, first, execute the project's `bootJar` gradle task and then _include_ the outputs of the task (i.e., the built `.jar` file) in the root of the resulting LUFFA:
+This causes the workspace to, first, execute the project's `bootJar` gradle task and then *include* the outputs of the task (i.e., the built `.jar` file) in the root of the resulting LUFFA:

     ```yaml
     assemble: